mautic/user-documentation/docs/contributing/mautic_style_guide.rst

 Use the following as a template, or copy and adapt an existing link:

 .. code-block:: python

    from . import link

   link_name = "Link name"
-  link_text = "Anchor text to be used when the link is placed in a page" link_url = "https://example.com"
+  link_text = "Anchor text used when link placed on a page" link_url = "https://example.com"

   link.xref_links.update({link_name: (link_text, link_url)})